hacs/documentation/source/docs/use/dashboard.md

 ## Search

 Above the list of repositories there is a search field.
-In this field you can serch for both downloaded and available repositories you can manage with HACS.
+In this field you can search for both downloaded and available repositories you can manage with HACS.

 ![nav_overview](/assets/images/screenshots/overview/search/light.png#only-light)
 ![nav_overview](/assets/images/screenshots/overview/search/dark.png#only-dark)